werf/werf/docs/pages_en/advanced/building_images_with_stapel/assembly_instructions.md

 This stage is intended for configuring application settings.
 The corresponding set of actions includes copying some profiles into `/etc`, copying configuration files to already-known locations, creating a file containing the application version.
 These actions should not be time-consuming since they will likely be executed on every commit.

 ### custom strategy

 Once again, no limitations are imposed on assembly instructions.
 The previous definitions of _user stages_ are just suggestions arising from our experience with real-world applications.
-You can even use merely a single _user stage_ or define your strategy for grouping assembly instructions and benefit from caching and git dependencies.
+You can even use merely a single _user stage_ or define your strategy for grouping assembly instructions and benefit from caching and Git dependencies.

 ## Syntax

 There are two top-level ***builder directives*** for assembly instructions that are mutually exclusive: `shell` and `ansible`.
 You can build an image either via ***shell instructions*** or via their ***ansible counterparts***.

 The _builder directive_ includes four directives that define assembly instructions for each _user stage_:
-- `beforeInstall`
+- `beforeInstall`;
-- `install`
+- `install`;
-- `beforeSetup`
+- `beforeSetup`;
-- `setup`
+- `setup`.

 Builder directives can also contain ***cacheVersion directives*** that, in essence, are user-defined parts of _user-stage digests_.
 The detailed information is available in the [CacheVersion](#dependency-on-the-cacheversion-value) section.